NYPL/archival-processing/processing-manual/location-management.md

 nav_order: 3
 has_children: false
 ---
-# **Location Management in the Archival Processing Unit**
+# Location Management in Archival Processing
 You must update the physical locations of all containers in your collection during processing.
 Collection Management monitors and manages all storage locations, but it is the responsibility of the processing archivist to make sure each object’s location is up to date in SPEC.
 Most shelves and rooms at LSC have location barcodes that can be scanned directly into SPEC.
 Archivists should keep a copy of their workspace room’s barcode at their desks.
-When you bring collection containers from the stacks to your desk, you must update the location in SPEC, and you must do the same for processed materials being stored in the stacks or at your workspace prior to shipment.
-Collection Management also has [documentation](clmgt/Location_Management.md) that outlines procedures for location management at LSC.
+When you bring collection containers from the stacks to your desk, you must update the location in SPEC, and you must do the same for processed materials being stored in the stacks, on barcoded shelves, or at your workspace prior to shipment.

 The chart below details all the times you need to update collection location information in SPEC: